 It is a very popular, cheap, skewered snack for street-eaters and beach-goers in Brazil.

-Translated as Minas cheese, this is a type of cow's milk cheese that has been traditionally produced in the Brazilian state of Minas Gerais.
+Also known as queijo-de-minas, pronounced [ˈkejʒu (dʒi) ˈmĩnɐs] and translated as Minas cheese, this is a type of cow's milk cheese that has been traditionally produced in the Brazilian state of Minas Gerais.

-It makes the famous pão de queijo.
+It makes the famous Brazilian cheese bread.

 There are four varieties: frescal (fresh), meia-cura (half-matured), curado (matured), and padrão ("standard" cheese).

-It matures naturally in open air, or much less often, over a cooker to dry with heat.
+It matures naturally in the open air, or much less often, over a cooker to dry with heat.
 Serve the variety frescal (fresh) with goiabada or guava paste (the combo is called Romeo and Juliet) or doce de leite (dulce de leche).

-- Queso Panela
+Queso Panela

 Queso Panela is a Mexican grilling cheese made from cow’s milk.
-It is white, fresh and smooth!
+It is white, fresh, and smooth!
 Enjoy it fried or grilled since it holds its shape and doesn't melt easily.

 It is versatile and enjoyable in nopal salads, quesadillas, tacos, etc. Just grill it for one or two minutes on each side.

-- Caciocavallo Ragusano
+Caciocavallo Ragusano

 Ragusano is a Sicilian cheese made from raw cow’s milk.
+It is tangy, salty, and firm.
 As it ages, it has a distinct spicy flavor that goes well with herbs and olive oil.
-Just pan fry it with a light drizzle of olive oil over low heat until it begins to soften.

-- Provolone
+Provolone

-- Camembert and Brie
+Camembert and Brie

 Some even wrap them in foil or grill them on a plank to avoid the gooey mess on the grill grate.